 Next, in 1939 it was transferred to Stichting Oud Batavia (the Old Batavia Foundation), who used it for a museum named Oude Bataviasche Museum (the Old Batavia Museum).
 In 1957, the museum including its building was transferred to Lembaga Kebudayaan Indonesia (the Institute of Indonesian Culture) and the name was changed into Museum Djakarta Lama.

 Later on, Museum Djakarta Lama was moved to the ex-city hall building and the name was changed into Museum Sejarah Jakarta (Jakarta History Museum), but also popular as Museum Fatahillah.

 Finally, starting August 13, 1975 this former church becomes Museum Wayang (Puppet Museum).

-Since the site used to be a church with a lot of graves and tombstones on the floor, today, the display of this museum includes some tombstones of the famous people who once upon a time buried in the church, such as the late Governor General Jan Pieterszoon Coen.
+Since the site used to be a church with lots of graves and tombstones on the floor, the display of Museum Wayang includes some tombstones of the famous people who once upon a time buried in the church, such as the late Governor General Jan Pieterszoon Coen.
 Of course, they are the tombstones only, while the remains are still buried in Taman Prasasti.

 The remaining of the displays, which are the majority, are puppets from all over the world.
 Have you explored it?